 We’re delighted to announce that, beginning Sunday 19th July 2020, we are going to be, once again, gathering to worship Sunday by Sunday in our building.
 Initially we will have only one service each Sunday, the morning service at 11am.
 In addition, our prayer meeting will continue to be virtual for the time being.

-From Sunday 9th August 2020 we require all attendees to wear a face covering throughout the service.
+We require all attendees to wear a face covering throughout the service.
 Children under 13 years of age are exempt from this requirement.
 You can find helpful guidance about the use of face coverings, together with details of other exemptions here.

-However, there are a number of groups who still should not attend at all:
+There are a number of groups who still should not attend at all:

 • Those shielding should not attend public worship